June 21, 2018

 Its important that when you trade that you have some understanding about financial markets basics that drive prices in the market, whether that is a solid understanding of fundamentals or technical, we all need a starting point as to which we will begin our analysis and thought process.
 This will help us develop a trading bias as to which side of the market we want to be on and why.

-Furthermore, traders can also use micro fundamentals of an economy, a company, a sector or industry as preliminary focal point to begin their research on formulating a direction bias.
+Furthermore, traders can also use the micro fundamentals of an economy, a company, a sector or industry as preliminary focal points to begin their research on formulating a direction bias.
 Using these economic factors can provide you with the edge you need to develop a trading idea.

 For others, learning to read charts and develop intuition around technical patterns is another way of developing your own understanding of where prices will go and ultimately having a directional bias for an asset.
 This can include understanding technical patterns like head and shoulders, wedges and rounding top/bottoms or other charting patterns to formulate your trading decision.